+FOR CONSIDERATION May 22, 2025

+TO: The Board of Trustees

+FROM: John Rhodes

-- FROM: Thomas Falcone - SUBJECT: Consideration of Approval of the Annual Report on the Board's Policy on the Power Supply Hedging Program
+SUBJECT: Consideration of Approval of the Annual Report and Amendments on the Board's Policy on the Power Supply Hedging Program

-The Board of Trustees (the "Board") of the Long Island Power Authority ("LIPA") is requested to adopt a resolution: (i) approving the annual report on the Board Policy on the Power Supply Hedging Program (the "Policy") for the period since the last annual review; and (ii) finding that LIPA has complied with the Policy, which resolution is attached hereto as Exhibit "A".
+The Board of Trustees (the "Board") of the Long Island Power Authority ("LIPA") is requested to adopt a resolution: (i) approving the annual report on the Board Policy on the Power Supply Hedging Program (the "Policy") for the period since the last annual review; (ii) finding that LIPA has complied with the Policy; and (iii) approving certain amendments to the Policy, which resolution is attached hereto as Exhibit "A".

 By Resolution No.1352, dated March 29, 2017, the Board adopted the Policy to maintain an effective commodity hedging program ("Program"), focused on meeting the expectations of LIPA's customers for reasonable stability and predictability in power supply costs.
-The Policy was last reviewed and amended by Resolution No. 1493, dated September 25, 2019.
+The Policy was last reviewed by the Board in November 2022.

-The Committee, in its charter, was delegated the responsibility of reviewing LIPA's practices relating to commodity risk management.
-The F&A Committee considers as part of its review whether LIPA and its Service Provider, PSEG Energy Resources and Trade ("PSEG ER&T") has remained in compliance with the Policy.
-As set forth in the Policy, certain responsibilities were delegated by the Board to the Chief Executive Officer, including maintaining a Power Supply Risk Management Committee ("PRMC") to oversee the activities of PSEG ER&T.
+The Finance and Audit Committee (the "F&A Committee"), in its charter, was delegated the responsibility of reviewing LIPA's practices relating to commodity risk management.
+The Committee considers as part of its review whether LIPA and its service provider, currently PSEG Energy Resource &Trade ("PSEG ER&T"), have remained in compliance with the Policy.
+As set forth in the Policy, certain responsibilities were delegated by the Board to the Chief Executive Officer, including maintaining a Power Supply Risk Management Committee ("PRMC") to oversee the activities of the service provider.